 “The same human activities that drive climate change and biodiversity loss also drive pandemic risk through their impacts on our environment,” said Daszak, president of U.S.-based EcoHealth Alliance, which researches global health, conservation and international development.

-Some 24 percent of wild terrestrial vertebrate species are traded globally, and the USD$107 billion a year legal international wildlife trade has grown by 500 percent since 2005, and by 2,000 percent since the 1980s, according to IPBES.
-Meantime, illegal wildlife trade now approaches USD$23 billion a year.
+Some 24 percent of wild terrestrial vertebrate species are traded globally, and the US$107 billion a year legal international wildlife trade has grown by 500 percent since 2005, and by 2,000 percent since the 1980s, according to IPBES.
+Meantime, illegal wildlife trade now approaches US$23 billion a year.